gyuho/learn/src/paxos-etcd-vs-nakamoto-bitcoin-consensus.md

 Bitcoin uses the [unspent transaction output (UTXO) model](https://en.wikipedia.org/wiki/Unspent_transaction_output) to record the state of individual coin transfers between wallets (much like physical coins).
 Rather than tracking the balance of each account (as in Ethereum), a UTXO represents a transaction output that has not been spent and thus can be used as an input to a new transaction.
 Only the unspent output can be used for the next transaction to prevent double-spending.
 Each UTXO is a chain of ownership where the current owner (currency/asset sender) signs the transaction to transfer the UTXO ownership to the public key of the new owner (receiver).

-When a transaction occurs, the transaction input (e.g., "A has 100 BTC, and A sends 10 BTC to B") is to be destroyed from the UTXO set, and the respective outputs (e.g., "A balance changes to 90 BTC, and B receives 10 BTC from A") creates a new UTXO to the UTXO set.
+When a transaction occurs, the transaction input (e.g., "The wallet A has 100 BTC, and the wallet A sends 10 BTC to the wallet B") is to be destroyed from the UTXO set, and the respective outputs (e.g., "The wallet A balance changes to 90 BTC, and the wallet B receives 10 BTC from the wallet A") creates a new UTXO to the UTXO set.
 Such UTXO model enables client-side aggregation, reduces the computation requirements in the network, and makes it easier to parallelize transactions.

 The total UTXO sets in a blockchain represent the set that every transaction consumes elements from and creates new ones to, which represents the total supply of the currency.